osome-iu/BotSlayer-CE/README.md

 We strongly recommend AGAINST this.
 Through the database, the user can access the raw data.
 Please refer to the [`db_schema.md`](db_schema.md) for the table schema.
+Please be aware of Twitter's [terms and policies](https://developer.twitter.com/en/developer-terms/agreement-and-policy.html) with regard to sharing Twitter content with third parties.

 # Summary of BotSlayer-CE